hjone72/LDAP-for-Plex/README.md

 This LDAP server does not currently require authentication to preform queries so I suggest you don't expose the server externally.

 ## Installation
-These steps assume you have NodeJS installed. https://nodejs.org/en/
+These steps assume you have NodeJS and NPM installed.

 1. Clone this GitHub project.
-2. npm install uuid
-3. npm install xml2js
-4. npm install ldapjs
+2. Run `npm install`

-Once you've finished the above steps, edit the LDAPPlex.js file and set your configuration.
-Defaults should work for most things but you will need to change plexToken, plexMachineID, and plexServerName.
+Once you've finished the above steps, run `npm start` and wait for the config to generate, edit the `config/options.json` file and add your plexToken, plexMachineId and plexServerName, you can change the rest if you want.

-Now you should be able to run `node LDAPPlex.js` and your server will start.
+Now you should be able to run `npm start` and your server will start.

 ## Booksonic settings
 LDAP URL: ldap://localhost:2389/ou=users,o=plex.tv